chaiNNer-org/spandrel/README.md

 - [DDColor](https://github.com/piddnad/DDColor) | [Models](https://github.com/piddnad/DDColor/blob/master/MODEL_ZOO.md)

-## File type support

-Spandrel mainly supports loading `.pth` files for all supported architectures.
-This is what you will typically find from official repos and community trained models.
-However, Spandrel also supports loading TorchScript traced models (`.pt`), certain types of `.ckpt` files, and `.safetensors` files for any supported architecture saved in one of these formats.

 ## Security

+Use `.safetensors` files for guaranteed security.

-As you may know, loading `.pth` files usually [poses a security risk](https://github.com/pytorch/pytorch/issues/52596) due to python's `pickle` module being unsafe and vulnerable to arbitrary code execution (ACE).
-Because of this, Spandrel uses a custom unpickler function that only allows loading certain types of data out of a .pth file.
-This ideally prevents ACE and makes loading untrusted files more secure.
-Note that there still could be the possibility of ACE (though we don't expect this to be the case), so if you're still concerned about security, only load .safetensors models.
+As you may know, loading `.pth` files [poses a security risk](https://github.com/pytorch/pytorch/issues/52596) due to python's `pickle` module being inherently unsafe and vulnerable to arbitrary code execution (ACE).
+To mitigate this, Spandrel only allows deserializing certain types of data.
+This helps to improve security, but it still doesn't fully solve the issue of ACE.

 ## License Notice

 This repo is bounded by GPLv3 license.
-However, all the architectures used in this repository are bound by their own original licenses, which have been included in their respective places in this repo.
-The state dict parsing (load.py) files are not bound by these original licenses as they are new code.
+However, the code of implemented architectures (everything inside an `arch/` directory) is bound by their original respective licenses.
+See `src/spandrel/architectures/<name>/arch/LICENSE` for the license of a specific architecture.

-The original code has also been slightly modified and formatted to fit the needs of this repo.
+The original architecture code has also been slightly modified and formatted to fit the needs of this repo.
 If you want to use these architectures in your own codebase (but why would you if you have this package 😉), I recommend grabbing them from their original sources.